 Among the accompaniments that you need at your Thanksgiving table are mashed potatoes, the ultimate comfort food.
-However, if you are looking to diversify this classic side dish, this casserole recipe is for you.
+However, if you are looking to diversify this classic side dish, this Mashed Potato Casserole recipe is for you.

 The recipe combines mashed potatoes with fennel, a wonderful addition, which brings a subtle licorice and anise like, flavor to the casserole- so fitting for an autumn feast.
 Gruyere cheese, and bacon along with a topping of crushed pretzels complete this amazing dish.

 If you are in a time crunch, you can always prepare the potatoes ahead of time and store them in the refrigerator.
 Reserve topping them with the pretzel crumbs, for just before you are ready to bake them and increase the baking time by an extra 10-15 min.

 Feel free to tailor the recipe according to your taste, by substituting or taking away some of the ingredients listed here- the possibilities are endless.
 Do not plan on leftovers- this Mashed Potato Casserole is so delicious – everyone will come back for seconds!
 Enjoy!

 For Mashed Potatoes

 - 3 pounds (1, 4 kg) potatoes